timlinux/docker-projects/tilemill/setup_tilemill.rst

         -name="tilemill" \
         -p 2222:22 \
         -v /home/gisdata:/home/gisdata \
+        -v /home/timlinux/Documents/MapBox:/Documents/MapBox \
         linfiniti/tilemill \
         -n supervisord

+Under this scenario, we share our gisdata directory from /home/gisdata to a similarly named directory in the docker container.
+We also share our MapBox directory to /Documents/MapBox which is where the docker installed tilemill will look for and store its docs.

 Connecting to the running instance with ssh port forwarding::

+ssh localhost -p2222 -l root -L 20009:localhost:20009 -L 20008:localhost:20008

+Now open your browser at: http://localhost:20009

 Killing the running instance::